Network Infrastructure · UPS Selection Guide

 UPS requirements

-• LiFePO₄ battery — eliminates battery replacement truck rolls
+• LiFePO₄ battery — eliminates battery-replacement truck rolls

-• Compact form factor — wall mount or shallow rack common
+• Compact form factor — wall-mount or shallow rack common

 • SNMP monitoring — visibility without site visits